redlibrarian/redlibrarian.github.io/_posts/2019-08-21-the-turing-seduction.markdown

-Furthermore, the ability to a computer programme to change itself, to depart from its encoded rules, is not evidence of any kind of intelligence, as Turing would "presume", but is a well-understood property of certain kinds of programming languages that are by no-means considered "intelligence".
+Furthermore, the ability to a computer programme to change itself, to depart from its encoded rules, is not evidence of any kind of intelligence, as Turing would "presume", but is a well-understood property of certain kinds of programming languages that are by-no-means considered "intelligence".
 This property is called "homoiconicity", which means that the code and the data share a single representation.